le0nRoch/cospace/README.md

 | User Id | Date           | Timeslot | Status    | Description |
 |---------|----------------|----------|-----------|-------------|
 | 4       | {current date} | FULL_DAY | REQUESTED | {null}      |

+## Documentation

+The project was documented during the development. \
+The documentation can be found in the [docs](./docs/documentation.md) directory.